dec3ntral/snark-relay/README.md

 PoC implementation of a Bitcoin relay for Ethereum using zkSNARKS for verification.

 Currently, zkSNARKS are used to verify:
-- Merkle tree inclusion proofs (~990k gates for a max tree depth of 11)
+- Merkle tree inclusion proofs (~975k constraints for a max tree depth of 11)

 **Attention: very raw PoC code!**